An Entrepreneurial Model of Community Health Delivery in Uganda

 Households in CHP villages increased self-reported healthpromoting behaviors.
 Access to the CHP program impacted both preventive and curative health behaviors, which were supported by CHP’s health product sales.
 Higher percentages of households in CHP villages reported that they treated water before using it (which helps prevent diarrhea), that their children slept under insecticide-treated bed nets the previous night (which helps prevent malaria), and that they treated their children’s diarrhea with zinc or oral rehydration salts.

 The CHP program increased households’ access to services that CHPs were not paid to perform along with those that were incentivized.
 Relative to the comparison group, households in CHP villages were more likely to receive services that CHPs were incentivized to perform.
-For example, during the first week after giving birth, households in CHP villages were 8.1 percentage points (71 percent) more likely to receive a follow-up visit from any health care worker, an increase from 11.4 percentage points in the comparison group.
+For example, during the first week after giving birth, households in CHP villages were 8.1 percentage points (71 percent) more likely to receive a follow-up visit from any health care worker, an increase from 11.4 percent in the comparison group.
 Yet, households also experienced an increase in services that were not directly incentivized.
-For example, households in CHP villages were 6.1 percentage points (73 percent) more likely to receive follow-up home visits after a child fell sick with malaria, an increase from 8.4 percentage points in the comparison group.
+For example, households in CHP villages were 6.1 percentage points (73 percent) more likely to receive follow-up home visits after a child fell sick with malaria, an increase from 8.4 percent in the comparison group.

 Incentivized CHWs can drastically reduce child mortality.
 The CHP program studied here provides CHWs with incentives to increase access to low-cost, high-impact health products and basic newborn and child health services.
 Results show that it led households to increase health-promoting behaviors and usage of life-saving products.
 This study adds to the evidence on how incentives can drive social outcomes, building on research with public health workers in Zambia and community grants in Indonesia.